Display Custom Documentation

 as a search index, using the

-this command, specify the complete path to the folder that contains your HTML
+complete path to the folder that contains your HTML files.

 For example, suppose that your HTML files are in

 C:\MATLAB\MyToolbox\html.
 This command creates a searchable